vran-dev/PrettyZoo/README.md

 ## What

-A GUI for Zookeeper created by JAVAFX and Curator Framework.
+A GUI for Zookeeper created by JavaFX and Curator Framework.

 ## Requires

-- JDK 1.8+
+- Java 1.8 +

 ## Download